CrowdStrike/Cloud-AWS/Container Security/kernel-eks-implementation-guide.md

    }
    ```

- - Note the `registryURI` of the newly created repository to the environment variable for further use.
+ - Note the `repositoryUri` of the newly created repository to the environment variable for further use.
 Falcon Container Sensor will be available under this URI.

 ### Step 4: Build falcon-node-sensor container image
- - Add the ECR `registryURI` in an environment variable.
+ - Add the ECR `repositoryUri` in an environment variable.
    ```
    $ FALCON_NODE_IMAGE_URI=123456789123.dkr.ecr.eu-west-1.amazonaws.com/falcon-node-sensor
    ```